 In 2014, Timmerman and running mate Charles Lollar finished third in Maryland's 2014 Republican gubernatorial primary.
 Timmerman also ran an unsuccessful campaign in 2012 as the Republican nominee for U.S. Representative for Maryland's 8th congressional district, receiving 33 percent of the votes.
 Timmerman previously sought the GOP nomination to challenge then-Sen. Paul Sarbanes (D-MD) in 2000, winning just under 10 percent of the vote.

-Uncovering supposed threats from Iran has long been Timmerman's core obsession.
+Uncovering alleged threats from Iran has long been Timmerman's core obsession.

 In his 2014 book, Dark Forces: The Truth About What Happened in Benghazi, Timmerman links the 2012 attack on an American compound in Benghazi, Libya, to Iran.
 Based on information gleaned from "two former Iranian intelligence officers" and "corroborated" with "multiple Western intelligence sources," Timmerman claims forces from the Iranian Revolutionary Guard's Qod's force "had been sent to carry out a terrorist attack against the United States."